fengjixuchui/HiddenWall/README.md

 ```

-If you want study the static code to generate, look the content at directory "templates".
+If you want to study the static code to generate, look at the content at directory "templates".

-Second step, generate your module
+The second step, generate your module
 --

-If you want generate a kernel module following your YAML file of rules, follow that command:
+If you want to generate a kernel module following your YAML file of rules, follow that command:

 ```
-$ python3 WallGen.py --template template/hiddenwall.c -r rules/server.yaml
+$ python3 WallGen.py --template template/hidden wall.c -r rules/server.YAML
 ```
-This generate a generic module with rules of server.yaml, if you want to use another template you can use "wall.c", so template module "hiddenwall" have option to run on hidden mode(is not visible to "# lsmod" for example).
+This action can generate a generic module with the rules of the server.YAML, if you want to use another template, you can use "wall.c", so the template module "hidden wall" has the option to run on hidden mode(is not visible to "# lsmod" for example).

-Third step, install your module
+The third step, install your module.
 --

 To test module: